Azure-Samples/hdinsight-aks/trino/nyctrip-data-analysis-federated-usecase/README.md

 ### Step 2: Prepare the data in ADLS Gen2

-* Download the NYC data for any month.
+* Download the NYC yellow taxi trip data for any month from [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 For this demo, we have downloaded October 2022 data as parquet file.

 * Create ADLS Gen2 storage `sampleteststorage` with container as `nycdata`.
    * Create directory as `tripdata/year=2022/month=10` in container `nycdata`.